syntasso/workshop/installing-a-promise/README.md

 ### 🎉 &nbsp; Congratulations!
 ✅&nbsp;&nbsp; You have installed a Kratix Promise and used it to create on-demand instances of a service. <br/>
-👉🏾&nbsp;&nbsp; Next you will [deploy a web app that uses multiple Kratix Promises](/using-multiple-promises/README.md).
+👉🏾&nbsp;&nbsp; Now you will [deploy a web app that uses multiple Kratix Promises](/using-multiple-promises/README.md).